Cat separation anxiety occurs when a cat’s bond to us is so entrenched that being parted causes them intense stress.

 Cats live in a 3D world of movement, not just going backwards and forwards, but also up and down.

 High places, such as shelves, wardrobe tops, multi-level cat trees allow them to escape from danger.

 They also help them to survey their territory and generally feel safe and in control.

 By increasing vertical spaces in our homes, we are effectively increasing the living space for our family felines.

 But cats don’t just like to be high up.

 It’s important to offer our cats a number of hidey-holes they can retreat to if feeling anxious.

-Beds like this cute hideaway are great for when your cat wants a bit of space.
+Cat cave beds are great for when your pet wants a bit of space.